Almost everyone I meet believes that you “can’t make another person change,” that they do “what I want to do,” and on and on.

 It’s impressive when demand is so great that it raises prices, instead of lowering them.

-Since 9/11 the Muslim bashing segment of the press has helped cause Islam to be the fastest growing religion in the United States in 2013.
+Since 9/11 the Muslim bashing segment of the press has caused Islam to be the fastest growing religion in the United States.

 The simple lesson here of course is that a large percentage of people are dramatically reactant by nature.
 They don’t want to be controlled or told what to do.
 They are anti-authoritarian by nature.